jessepav/lacygoill-wiki-backup/bug/vim.md

     syn clear vimCmdSep

 Update: Actually, it's  correctly highlighted when  inside the body of  a custom function.
 How does  that happen?
-Understand  how could help  us fix  the next issue.
+If you  understand how, it could  help us fix the next issue.

 ---